The Families of Mushrooms and Toadstools Represented in the British Isles | |

 Ecology.
 The fruit-bodies subterranean (mostly in surface layers).
 Associated mostly with conifers.
 Found mostly in coniferous woodland and in mixed woodland.

-British representation.
+Representation in Britain and Ireland.
 8 species in Britain; Elaphomyces.

 World representation.
 20 species; genera 1.
 Widespread.